Older Home Insurance: Challenges, Costs & How to Get Coverage

 Find your best options in less than 2 minutes

-Owning an older home comes with charm, character, and — unfortunately — some serious insurance headaches.
+Owning an older home comes with charm, character, and, unfortunately, some serious insurance headaches.
 Homes that are 30 years old or more are viewed as higher-risk by insurers due to outdated electrical systems, aging plumbing, old roofs, and materials that are expensive or impossible to replicate.
 The result?
-Premiums that can run 45–75% higher than what new homeowners pay, along with coverage limitations that many buyers don't discover until it's too late.
+In 2026, premiums that can run 45% to 75% higher than what new homeowners pay, along with coverage limitations that many buyers don't discover until it's too late.

 Key Pinch Points

-• Older homes cost 45–75% more to insure than new construction
+• Older homes cost 45% to 75% more to insure than new construction in 2026

 • Knob-and-tube wiring and polybutylene pipes can lead to policy denial

-• Strategic upgrades like a new roof can cut premiums by up to 35%
+• A new roof or full rewire can cut premiums by up to 35%

 Compare Home Insurance Plans in Ohio